JakotaParker/mini-fpv-drone/docs/02-requirements.md

 - **AF-006:** The design MUST keep wiring away from propeller paths.
 - **AF-007:** The design SHOULD allow damaged components to be replaced without destroying the frame.
 - **AF-008:** The frame SHOULD include accessible USB and battery connections.
-- **AF-009:** The frame MAY include replaceable camera or antenna mounts.
+- **AF-009:** The frame SHOULD include replaceable camera or antenna mounts.

 ## Manufacturing Requirements